 - i.
 Amendment PSAK 1: Presentation of Financial Statements This amendment clarifies long-term liabilities with covenant and the classification of liabilities as short-term liabilities or long-term liabilities - ii.
-Amendment PSAK 73: Leases This amendment regulates lease liabilities in sale and leaseback transactions.
+Amendment PSAK 73: Leases b.
+Principles of consolidation

+This amendment regulates lease liabilities in sale and leaseback transactions.